How to Use Aquacel Ag Dressings

 Aquacel Ag is a line of dressings that have ionic silver infused into the bandage.
 Silver wound dressings area meant to be used on infected wounds.
 Aquacel Ag bandages kill bacteria within 30 minutes of application and create a barrier to keep microorganisms out of the wound.
 They also bring down inflammation and reduce pain.
 Aquacel Ag slowly releases silver into the wound as it comes into contact with exudate.
 This means that the wound will not be flooded with too much silver at one time, which could damage the wound.

-Note: All wound care should be overseen by a healthcare professional.
-If you have any questions about your wound, you should seek proper medical care.
-This information is meant for educational purposes and to help you ask your doctor better questions to help you get the best care.
+Please note that all wound care should be overseen by a healthcare professional.
+If you have any questions about your wound, consult your doctor.
+This guide is for educational purposes only and helps you better understand product usage.

 For Foot and Leg Ulcers